Obsessive–compulsive disorder: Compulsions

-People with OCD rely on compulsions as an escape from their obsessive thoughts; however, they are aware that relief is only temporary, and that intrusive thoughts will return.
+People with OCD rely on compulsions as an escape from their obsessive thoughts; however, they are aware that relief is only temporary and that intrusive thoughts will return.
 Some affected individuals use compulsions to avoid situations that may trigger obsessions.
 Compulsions may be actions directly related to the obsession, such as someone obsessed with contamination compulsively washing their hands, but they can be unrelated as well.
 In addition to experiencing the anxiety and fear that typically accompanies OCD, affected individuals may spend hours performing compulsions every day.
-In such situations, it can become difficult for the person to fulfill their work, familial, or social roles.
+In such situations, it can become difficult for the person to fulfill their work, familial or social roles.
 These behaviors can also cause adverse physical symptoms; for example, people who obsessively wash their hands with antibacterial soap and hot water can make their skin red and raw with dermatitis.

 Individuals with OCD often use rationalizations to explain their behavior; however, these rationalizations do not apply to the behavioral pattern, but to each individual occurrence.
 For example, someone compulsively checking the front door may argue that the time and stress associated with one check is less than the time and stress associated with being robbed, and checking is consequently the better option.
-This reasoning often occurs in a cyclical manner, and can continue for as long as the affected person needs it to in order to feel safe.
+This reasoning often occurs in a cyclical manner and can continue for as long as the affected person needs it to in order to feel safe.

-In cognitive behavioral therapy (CBT), OCD patients are asked to overcome intrusive thoughts by not indulging in any compulsions.
-They are taught that rituals keep OCD strong, while not performing them causes OCD to become weaker.
-This position is supported by the pattern of memory distrust; the more often compulsions are repeated, the more weakened memory trust becomes, and this cycle continues as memory distrust increases compulsion frequency.
-For body-focused repetitive behaviors (BFRB) such as trichotillomania (hair pulling), skin picking, and onychophagia (nail biting), behavioral interventions such as habit reversal training and decoupling are recommended for the treatment of compulsive behaviors.

-OCD sometimes manifests without overt compulsions, which may be termed "primarily obsessional OCD."
+OCD sometimes manifests in mental instead of overt compulsions.
+This manifestation may be termed "primarily obsessional OCD" and typically involves mental compulsions, such as mental avoidance or excessive rumination.
 OCD without overt compulsions could, by one estimate, characterize as many as 50–60% of OCD cases.